Tusk (album): Release

-The album was scheduled for release on 12 October 1979.
-To counter the circulation of comparatively poor quality tape recordings of Tusk, Warner Bros distributed the album to retail record stores one week earlier than planned, with the first shipments beginning on the weekend of 5 October.
+The album was scheduled for release on 12 October 1979 in the United States and 19 October in the United Kingdom.
+To counter the circulation of comparatively poor quality tape recordings of Tusk, Warner Bros distributed the album to retail record stores one week earlier than planned, with the first shipments beginning during the weekend of 5 October.

 According to Russ Thyret, who at the time served as an executive for Warner Bros.
-Records, staffers at Warner Bros.
-Records worked three double shifts to press enough copies for the promotional personnel to hand-deliver Tusk to "as many radio stations as possible" ahead of the album's release date.
+Records, staffers at the company worked three double shifts to press enough copies for the promotional personnel.
+They subsequently hand-delivered Tusk to "as many radio stations as possible" ahead of the album's release date.
 The RKO radio chain obtained access to Tusk and prematurely played the album in its entirety on several of its radio stations across the United States.
 Warner Bros secured an injunction against RKO, which prevented the company from playing the album on its stations.
 They also barred RKO from claiming exclusive access to the album and requested that the radio chain refrain from disposing any of their copies with the intended goal of tracking down the source of the leak.
 Thyret stated his intention of identifying the leaker and prosecuting them "to the fullest extent of the law".

-As part of a proclamation from the Los Angeles mayor Tom Bradley to declare 10 October as "Fleetwood Mac Day", members of the USC Trojan Marching Band opened the event with a rendition of the title track, which at that point had been released as the album's lead single.
+As part of a proclamation from the Los Angeles mayor Tom Bradley declaring 10 October as "Fleetwood Mac Day", members of the USC Trojan Marching Band opened the event with a rendition of the title track, which at that point had already been released as the album's lead single.
 The band also received a star on the Hollywood Walk of Fame and had the album played for 600 guests at a private party.

 Fleetwood called Tusk his second favourite Fleetwood Mac studio album behind Then Play On.
 Christine McVie reflected that the band was apprehensive about clashing with Buckingham over the creative direction of Tusk and expressed mixed feelings about the final product, saying "sometimes I love it, sometimes I simply hate it.
 Bassist John McVie thought that the album "sounds like the work of three solo artists"; Buckingham told Classic Rock magazine that "you got that sweetness [from Nicks and McVie] and me as the complete nutcase.
 That's what makes us Fleetwood Mac."

 The album was remade in its entirety by American alternative rock band Camper Van Beethoven and released in 2003.
 Buckingham expressed his approval of the cover album, saying that the band "took some of the songs to such different places."